Darkcast/PixelWIFIDuck/README.md

 **Erasing target chip:** \
 In order to erase the chip hold the button on the usb and plugin to your Mac/PC, let go of the button.
-Open up terminal and run `pio run --target erase`
+Open up terminal and run:

-**ignore error the unable to restart the chip.**
+`esptool.py --chip CHIP_TYPE_HERE  erase_flash`

+Example:
+`esptool.py --chip esp32-s3  erase_flash`

+some chips like the s2 will give an error since they cant be restarted automatically via the esptool, you can safely ignore it
 ## Usage

 1. Plug in your WiFi Duck